ruizhang-ai/EA_for_KG/code/README.md

 └── experiment_3.py           --> (The code for running experiment 3 in the survey paper)
 ```

-## Below is the list the EA techniques compared in the experiments
+## Below is the list the EA techniques compared in the experimental study of the paper [[Zhang et al. 2021]](https://arxiv.org/abs/2103.15059)

 * MTransE: https://github.com/muhaochen/MTransE
 * ITransE: https://github.com/thunlp/IEAJKE